How do I send an automatic reply to people who send me email?

 - If it has already sent the reply more than 30 times (to any addresses) in the last hour;

 - If the original message appears to come from a mailing list or appears to be automatically generated by a script, program or mail server (including "bounce" messages);

 - If the original message appears to be spam, based on its SpamAssassin score; or

 - If your address does not appear in the "To" or "CC" headers of the original message (this helps ensure that it won't mistakenly reply to automatically forwarded messages or mailing lists, but also means it won't reply to BCC or forwarded messages).

 This means that you can't absolutely rely on people receiving an automatic reply when they send you messages (you can't anyway, because some people block incoming auto replies).
 Be sure you don't depend on it for something very important.

 (By the way, most of these restrictions are required by Internet RFC 3484; they're not arbitrary rules we made up.)

 Autoresponders and FormMail or other website scripts

-Occasionally we're asked if it's possible to use FormMail (or another email sending script) and the autoresponder together.
+Occasionally we're asked if it's possible to use FormMail (or another website email sending script) and the autoresponder together.
 The idea would be to make the FormMail recipient be an autoresponder address so that the person filling out the form will receive an instant, automatically generated email reply.

 Unfortunately this won't work.
 FormMail uses the same internal sender address for each message, so the autoresponder wouldn't send more than one response a week no matter many people filled out the form.
 Even if you solved that problem, the autoresponder intentionally tries very hard to avoid sending responses to computer-generated messages, such as those created by scripts (including FormMail).
 This step is a security measure that's necessary to avoid infinite mail loops, as well as to avoid sending mail to fake addresses entered by spammers using automated scripts.